-Structural BMP performance credits: For each structural BMP type identified above (BMPs 1-8), long-term cumulative performance information is provided to calculate phosphorus load reductions or to determine needed design storage volumes to achieve a specified reduction target (e.g., 65% phosphorus load reduction).
-The performance information is expressed as cumulative phosphorus load removed (% removed) depending on the physical storage capacity of the structural BMP (expressed as inches of runoff from impervious area) and is provided at the end of this Attachment (see Tables 3-1 through 3-18 and performance curves Figures 3-1 through 3-17).
+Structural BMP performance credits: For each structural BMP type identified above (BMPs 1-10), long-term cumulative performance information is provided to calculate phosphorus and nitrogen load reductions or to determine needed design storage volume capacities to achieve a specified reduction target (e.g., 65% phosphorus load reduction).
+The performance information is expressed as cumulative phosphorus and/or nitrogen load removed (% removed) depending on the physical storage capacity of the structural BMP (expressed as inches of runoff from impervious area) and is provided at the end of this Attachment (see Tables 3-5 through 3-25 and performance curves Figures 3-1 through 3-20).
 Multiple tables and performance curves are provided for the infiltration practices to represent cumulative phosphorus load reduction performance for six infiltration rates (IR), 0.17, 0.27, 0.53, 1.02, 2.41, and 8.27 inches/hour.
 These infiltration rates represent the saturated hydraulic conductivity of the soils.
-The permittee may use the performance curves provided in this attachment to interpolate phosphorus load removal reductions for field measured infiltration rates that are different than the infiltration rates used to develop the performance curves.
+The permittee may use the performance curves provided in this attachment to interpolate phosphorus and nitrogen load removal reductions for field measured infiltration rates that are different than the infiltration rates used to develop the performance curves.
 Otherwise, the permittee shall use the performance curve for the IR that is nearest, but less than, the field measured rate.

-Physical storage capacity equals the total physical storage volume of the control structure to contain water at any instant in time.
+The Design Storage Volume or physical storage capacity (as referred to on the x-axis of performance curves) equals the total physical storage volume of the control structure to contain water at any instant in time.
 Typically, this storage capacity is comprised of the surface ponding storage volume prior to overflow and subsurface storage volumes in storage units and pore spaces of coarse filter media.
-Table 3-30 provides the formulae to calculate physical storage capacities for the structural control types for using the performance curves.
+Table 3-5 provides the formulae to calculate physical storage capacities for the structural control types for using the performance curves.

-Semi-Structural/Non-structural BMP performance credits: For each semi-structural/non-structural BMP type identified above (BMPs 9-12), long-term cumulative performance information is provided to calculate phosphorus load reductions or to determine needed design specifications to achieve a desired reduction target (e.g., 50% phosphorus load reduction).
+Semi-Structural/Non-structural BMP performance credits: For each semi-structural/nonstructural BMP type identified above (BMPs 11-14), long-term cumulative performance information is provided to calculate phosphorus and/or nitrogen load reductions or to determine needed design specifications to achieve a desired reduction target (e.g., 50% phosphorus load reduction).
 The performance information is expressed as cumulative runoff volume reduction (% removed) depending on the design specifics and actual field conditions.
-Cumulative percent runoff volume reduction is being used to estimate the cumulative phosphorus load reduction credit for these BMPs.
+Cumulative percent runoff volume reduction is being used as a surrogate to estimate both the cumulative phosphorus load and nitrogen load reduction credits for these BMPs.

 To represent a wide range of potential conditions for implementing these types of BMPs, numerous performance tables and curves have been developed to reflect a wide range of potential conditions and designs such as varying storage volumes (expressed in terms of varying ratios of storage volume to impervious area (0.1 to 2.0 inches)); varying ratios of impervious source area to receiving pervious area based on hydrologic soil groups (HSGs) A, B, C and D (8:1, 6:1, 4:1, 2: 1 and 1:1); and varying discharge time periods for temporary storage (1, 2 or 3 days).
-The default credits are provided at the end of this Attachment (see Tables 3-19 through 3-26 and performance curves Figures 3-18 through 3-38).
+The credits are provided at the end of this Attachment (see Tables 3-26 through 3-33 and performance curves Figures 3-21 through 3-41).